-The bill of materials containing all of the components in our design can be found in Appendix 1.
+The bill of materials containing all of the components in the design can be found in Appendix 1.
 A detailed engineering drawing correlating the part numbers of the components in Appendix 1 to their location in the prototype can be found in Appendix 2.
-Of these components, the only one the design team is physically constructing and machining from scratch are the holding tanks.
+Of these components, the only one the design team physically constructed and machined from scratch were the holding tanks.
 Engineering drawings for the Verdicorp machine shop have been provided in Appendix 3.
-Other components in the system will also need to be modified in the Verdicorp machine shop.
-These components will include the boiler and the condenser.
-Engineering drawings have not been provided for these components because their dimensions are yet to be analyzed by the design team.
+Other components in the system were also modified in the Verdicorp machine shop.
+These components included the boiler and the condenser.
+Engineering drawings have not been provided for these components they were purchased.